Zechariah, father of John the Baptist: In Islam

-Zakaria sawn in half after Iblis revealed the lappet of his garments peaking out from his hiding place.
+Zakariyya sawn in half after Iblis revealed the lappet of his garments peaking out from his hiding place.

 Zechariah is also a prophet in Islam, and is mentioned in the Qur'an as the father of Yaḥyā (John the Baptist).
 Zechariah is also believed by some Muslims to have been a martyr.
 An old tradition narrates that Zechariah was sawn in half, in a death which resembles that attributed to Isaiah in Lives of the Prophets.

+The Night of Zechariah

+The Night of Zechariah is a festive night celebrated in Iraq by Muslims, Christians, and Mandaeans.
+It is associated with the story of Zechariah's miraculous birth of John.
+Celebrated on the first Sunday evening of the Islamic month of Sha'ban, the festive night revolves around unmarried Iraqi women who wish to give birth to children, specifically a son.
+The festive night, alongside its practices and rituals, isn't isolated to one sect but is practiced by all Abrahamic religions in Iraq.

 Unification Church

 Unificationist theologian Young Oon Kim wrote, and some members of the Unification movement believe, that Zechariah was the father of Jesus, based on the work of Leslie Weatherhead, an English Christian theologian in the liberal Protestant tradition.